juseg/juseg.github.io/_pages/outreach.md

   - magnificpopup
 ---

-## Glacier animations

-I find that glaciers are gorgeous.
+I find that glaciers and glacial landscapes are gorgeous.
 Of course, I have worked on them for a long time, so I am not very objective about it.
 But I imagine at least some people agree with this.

+## Glacier animations

 To enjoy the beauty of present glaciers, you can use a pair of hiking boots, or a good photography book.
 But through my work, I also find beauty in glaciers